dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 Similar mapping strategies can be applied for Azure and GCP, ensuring that each component seamlessly integrates with the suitable services provided by the respective cloud platforms.

-## Dependency analyzing tool
+## Dependency Analysis Tool
-The dependency identification is an important function used during architecture analysis.
+Dependency identification plays a crucial role in architecture analysis.
-It breaks down the whole code on the pieces to define the components and interaction between them.
+It dissects the entire codebase into components and elucidates their interactions.
-Because such functions are already implemented in tools like JDeps it makes sense to use their output to support proposed solution implementation.
+Given that similar functions are already available in tools like JDeps, leveraging their output would logically bolster the implementation of the proposed solution.
-JDeps is the command line tool to launch the Java class dependency analyzer.
+JDeps, for instance, is a command-line tool utilized for launching the Java class dependency analyzer.
-For .Net framework, Net Dependency Walker can be used to identify dependency.
+For systems built on the .NET framework, Net Dependency Walker serves as a suitable choice to ascertain dependencies.

 ## Integration with Jenkins or Bamboo

-As it was mentioned earlier, the one mode of application is a step in CI/CD pipeline.
+As mentioned previously, one facet of the application involves integration within a CI/CD pipeline.
-CI/CD is a complex/composite process, which consists of multiple steps.
+CI/CD represents a multifaceted and composite process, encompassing numerous stages.
-There is a lot of functionality within a single CI/CD pipeline.
+Within a single CI/CD pipeline, a plethora of functionalities converge to facilitate a comprehensive workflow.

 <img src="DAGProposedSolution7.png" alt="DAGProposedSolution.png" />